Lucas-I-Marciano/Lucas-I-Marciano/README.md

 ## 👋 About Me

 Hello!
 I'm Lucas Ioran Marciano, a technology enthusiast and self-taught developer with an advanced level in English.
-My passion for programming drives me to constantly seek new knowledge and enhance my skills.
+My passion for programming drives me to constantly seek new knowledge and enhance my skills

 I am focused on my continuous development, which is reflected in my dedication to project commits and consistent coding practice.
-I am currently part of a programming mentorship program to further refine my skills and I'm always looking for challenges that allow me to grow.
+I am currently part of a programming mentorship program (Borderless Coding - UK Company ®) to further refine my skills and I'm always looking for challenges that allow me to grow

 🚀 **Current Interests:**
 * Collaborating on projects using JavaScript or Python.